Mzila Mthenjane

 LIFE OF MZILA

-Mthenjane is an engineer with wide experience in finance and stakeholder relations, making him a mining all-rounder.
-Following a path trodden by many South African mining executives, Mthenjane’s education was funded by Anglo American, which gave him a bursary in 1992 to study engineering.
-He started his mining career as a junior mining engineer at the Elandsrand Gold Mine.
-He went on to Rand Merchant Bank and Gold Fields, followed by a stint as vice president for Global Corporate Finance at Deutsche Securities.
-He has also had a senior role at Royal Bafokeng Platinum.
+Mthenjane is a keen cyclist who also enjoys gardening.
+An engineer by training, he has wide experience in finance and stakeholder relations and has been employed by gold, PGM and coal producers.
+He started his career as a junior mining engineer at the Elandsrand Gold Mine.
+He went on to take various roles at Rand Merchant Bank and Gold Fields, and was vice president for Global Corporate Finance at Deutsche Securities.
+He also had a senior role at Royal Bafokeng Platinum before he landed at Exxaro.